sebastien-riou/lean-ftl/doc/source/using.rst

 To use those helper macros, you must define 3 macros before including ``lean-ftl.h``:

 - LFTL_DEFINE_HELPERS: Indicates that you want to use the helper macros.
-Value does not matter
+Value does not matter.
-- FLASH_SW_PAGE_SIZE: Defines the size for "flash software page".
-Value shall be the minimum erase size.
+- LFTL_WU_SIZE: Defines the size for "write unit".
+Value shall be the minimum write size in the NVM or a multiple of it.
-- WU_SIZE: Defines the size for "write unit".
-Value shall be the minimum write size in the NVM.
+- LFTL_PAGE_SIZE: Defines the size for "LFTL page".
+Value shall be the minimum erase size in the NVM or a multiple of it and LFTL_WU_SIZE.

 .. code-block:: c
   :linenos: